4thClover/example-repo/README.md

 # Example Repository file

-This is a sample repo, hello world!s
+This is a sample repo, hello coders!

+This is a second change in this file.